Frequently Asked Questions (FAQs)

 - How do I send suggestions for adding items to this web site?

-Who is Idaho Legal Aid Services?
+What is Idaho Legal Aid Services, Inc.?

 Pro bono means that an attorney is representing an individual at no cost to the individual.
 Pro se means that an individual is representing themselves in a legal proceeding.